 It's always fun to talk about vegan soaps, but it's so much more fun to make them.
 The following is an easy handmade vegan natural bar soap recipe that’s perfect for beginners and anyone else who wants to start living a healthier, natural lifestyle.

-After the four weeks is over, you should be ready to use your gorgeous, handmade, homemade soap!
+- After the four weeks have passed, you should be ready to use your gorgeous, handmade, homemade soap!

 Safety Precautions for Lye (both Sodium Hydroxide, NaOH, and Potassium Hydroxide, KOH):

 Lye is a very caustic chemical that will create burns on contact with skin.
 Always use extreme caution when working with it.
 Lye should not be used by minors without adult supervision.
 Although lye is dangerous, it can be worked with safely.
 By taking appropriate precautions, you can safely enjoy making “true soap” with lye.

 - ALWAYS wear goggles, gloves, and protective clothing when handling lye.

 - NO short sleeved shirts, shorts, or sandals.